UWBAIL/BAILnas/docs/Instructions.md

 If you're a Linux/Unix user you will most likely get bored reading the instructions.
 Skipping. :-D

-## Mobile devices

-### Android

-Download Solid Explorer (or any alternative remote file explorer),

-use the following address for SFTP access: `sftp://nas.bail.bioeng.washington.edu:2221`

-### iOS

-[FTPManager](https://itunes.apple.com/us/app/ftpmanager-ftp-sftp-client/id525959186?mt=8) Seems to be useful but has not been tested.

 ---

 # Access from anywhere else